davidar/peruse/test/blogger.md

+---
-# Open Verilog flow for Silego GreenPak4 programmable logic devices
+title: Open Verilog flow for Silego GreenPak4 programmable logic devices
+lang: en
+---

 I’ve written a couple of posts in the past few months but they were all for [the blog at work] so I figured I’m long overdue for one on Silicon Exposed.